UnexomWid/waid/README.md

 ## Client

 Open the file `client/waid.json`.

+### Categories

 You can edit the existing categories, which are used to detect what kind of activity you are doing based on the window that your mouse cursor is hovering on.

 Use the default config as an example.
 If it's still not clear how to add your custom categories, continue reading below.